randybias/cloudscaling.com/blog/openstack/_posts/2016-05-10-you-are-locked-in-deal-with-it.markdown

 ## But is Open Source Really Required to Change the Vendor Dynamic?

 One thing I find startling though, is the over reliance on open source to change this dynamic.
-You all know I'm a big fan of open source, yet building great business models around it is still something we're learning.
-[2]  The world's greatest open source software won't be written for "free".
+You all know I'm a big fan of open source, yet building great business models around it is still something we're learning.[2]
+The world's greatest open source software won't be written for "free".
 Someone has to fund it.
-Community efforts like [OpenStack](http://www.openstack.org) are a conglomeration of businesses deriving value from open source while also monetizing it.
+Community efforts like [OpenStack](http://www.openstack.org) are a agglomeration of businesses deriving value from open source while also monetizing it.
 So open source has to be written by someone and that someone needs a pay check.

 Is there another way?
 You betcha.[3]
 Vendors can take the initiative to create solutions for migrating off of their proprietary software systems.
 Sounds crazy doesn't it?
 It also doesn't give you the other two elements of "control" (above).
 Yet, it's worth consideration.
 If the new enterprise buyer simply won't tolerate the existing power dynamics, then you have the opportunity to change them by making it easy to leave you.

-You can do this by creating migration tools, adhering to open standards, and making certain our customer's have a switching path.
+You can do this by creating migration tools, adhering to open standards, and making certain our customers have a switching path.

 Then you are competing on support, relationships, and innovation track.
 I think you can handle it.
 If you're dependent on locking your customers into proprietary systems to keep them, then your product probably sucks anyway.
 I don't know many who would admit that.

 Ultimately, this path might actually be better for everyone.
 The Internet is run using proprietary hardware (routers), which all speak a standardized protocol (TCP/IP), which means that while they aren't "open source", they do use "open standards", and switching costs for ISPs is lower.
 Effectively we created a commons that is of value to all, using proprietary systems, but open standards.

 It also means that enterprise software businesses might be able to build compelling business models that provide shareholder value, while allowing buyers to control the power dynamic.
-This means there are more great software companies writing software, hopefully fair bits of it, if not all, are open soure.
+This means there are more great software companies writing software, with hopefully fair bits of it, if not all, as open source.

 That's good for everyone.